Station KJAA 921.1

 Plants and images from a stream bed as well as an ocean beach are reminders that steelhead trouts make their way from Dry Creek all the way to the ocean and back again to their origin waterway.

-Response to the mural has been overwhelmingly positive and scholars expressed appreciation for the opportunity to contribute to a wonderful work of public art.
+the mural has been overwhelmingly positive and scholars expressed appreciation for the opportunity to contribute to a wonderful work of public art.

 The mural was a very engaging and informative project that addressed several key Visual and Performing Arts Standards for 8th Grade.